donbright/rust-lang-cheat-sheet/README.md

 ## Macros

 Does not act like a preprocessor.
-It reaplces items in the abstract syntax tree
+It replaces items in the abstract syntax tree

 ```rust